fhiso/sources-and-citations/directives.md

 Not everything that may be considered part of a source or citation is within the scope of the S&CEG.
-In particular, the following subjects are considered beyond of scope of the S&CEG: cross-document information, documentation of inference and reasoning, human-targeted formatting of citation text, formats for integrating citations into existing data formats, and support for hypothetical future use-cases.
+In particular, the following subjects are considered beyond of scope of the S&CEG: dates and calendars, personal names, place names and other geographical data, cross-document information, documentation of inference and reasoning, human-targeted formatting of citation text, formats for integrating citations into existing data formats, support for hypothetical future use-cases, and metadata outside the usual scope of genealogical interest.

 The S&CEG shall avoid placing onerous requirements on the choice of serialisation formats or data formalisms that may be adopted by the